Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

     System.out.println("y'   = " + y.getPartialDerivative(1);
     System.out.println("y''  = " + y.getPartialDerivative(2);
     System.out.println("y''' = " + y.getPartialDerivative(3);

-In fact, there are no notions of <em>variables</em> in the framework, so neither `x` nor `y` are considered to be variables per se.
+In fact, there are no notions of *variables* in the framework, so neither `x` nor `y` are considered to be variables per se.
 They are both considered to be
 <em>functions</em> and to depend on implicit free parameters which are represented only by
 indices in the framework.
 The `x` instance above is there considered by the framework to be a function of free parameter `p0` at index 0, and as `y` is computed from `x` it is the result of a functions composition and is therefore also a function of this `p0` free parameter.
-The `p0` is not represented by itself, it is simply defined implicitely by the 0 index above.
+The `p0` is not represented by itself, it is simply defined implicitly by the 0 index above.
 This index is the third argument in the constructor of the `x` instance.
 What this constructor means is that we built `x` as a function that depends on one free parameter only (first constructor argument set to 1), that can be differentiated up to order 3 (second constructor argument set to 3), and